Average Speed Of Answer

 Also known as an ACD.
 A system that performs four basic functions: answering incoming calls, obtaining information and instructions from a database, determining the best way to handle the call, and sending the call to the proper agent as soon as one is available.
 In its software version, also known as Automatic Call Distribution.

 Use the Workforce Management (WFM) Forecasting tool to predict contact-center workload and staffing requirements, based on historical data or user-defined templates.
-WFM provides multiple methods of forecasting the workload and staffing requirements for work activities in the following sections:
+WFM provides multiple methods of forecasting the workload and staffing requirements for work activities.

 Start by creating one or multiple forecast scenarios.
 Creating multiple scenarios enables you to see the effects of changes to forecasting parameters, such as service objectives and predicted interaction volume.
 When you have determined the most satisfactory forecast, publish it, making it the Master Forecast on which schedule scenarios, and eventually the Master Schedule, are based.